 Other composition work includes her film score for 1928’s The Patsy (BFI Bird’s Eye View Film Festival 2010); works for the London Sinfonietta; two musical/film/art installations pieces with artist Mel Brimfield: The Palace That Joan Built, (Art on the Underground and Theatre Royal Stratford East) and Springtime for Henry (and Barbara) (Jerwood Foundation); and Baiskeli yangu, ehh (2014), her arrangement of a Swahili folk song simultaneously performed by 100,000 children worldwide (Aldeburgh Music).

 Also an established recording and performing artist, Gwyneth has released six critically acclaimed albums and toured extensively across the UK and worldwide.

-As well as forthcoming album Letters I Haven’t Written, projects in development include The Rhythm Method – a piece of music theatre about contraception (with Diane Samuels, supported by the Wellcome Foundation); a theatrical development of her “Joan” project (with Mel Brimfield) and Elsie de Wolfe Isn’t Dead (with bookwriter/lyricist Warner Brown).
+As well as forthcoming live and recording project Letters I Haven’t Written, projects in development include The Rhythm Method – a piece of music theatre about contraception (with Diane Samuels, supported by the Wellcome Foundation) and a theatrical development of her Joan Littlewood project (with Mel Brimfield).